 - Magnifying glass

-Using peer discussion helps to build a deeper understanding of how light behaves when it interacts with different matter.
+Using peer discussion helps to build a deeper understanding of how light behaves when it interacts with different types of matter.
 These reflection and refraction discussion cards help bring students’ attention to when light travels in a straight line and then bounces off objects, versus when it bends in refraction.
-During review, make sure to keep some activities group or partner oriented, while also allowing for accountability and individual processing time for other activities.
-The puzzle piece activity in this light activity bundle is a wonderful partner activity that gets students talking about these new terms.
-The bundle also includes various tiered note-taking templates for students to use and is perfect for interactive notebooks.

 Whatever way you choose to teach the concepts of light movement to your students, keep it fun, keep it active, and most of all, keep it real.
 Light is all around you; use it!